-When analyzing hyperspectral image data you might encounter situations when to would like to save the data of a particular image for later processing.
+When analyzing hyperspectral image data you might encounter situations when you would like to save the data of a particular image for later processing.
 ImageLab provides such an auxiliary image data space in the form of an image repository, the images of which are displayed on individual tabs of the 2D Imager.
 There are three ways to put image data into the image repository:

 - Clicking the "add to image repository" button: .
 All of the built-in multivariate analysis tools offer this button (if appropriate), clicking it transfers the corresponding image data into the special image repository and displays the resulting image on an additional tab of the 2D Imager.